 - The brand name of the grease shown in Table 5-11 is the grease put in at shipping. - The lubrication interval is a cumulative value of the operation at the maximum speed.
-If the operation has been suspended, or if the designated speed is slow, the lubrication time can be lengthened in proportion. - Depending on the robot operation state, the lubrication interval will fluctuate, so determine the time according to the state so that the grease does not run out. - · By the maintenance forecast function of RT ToolBox3 (option) computes the guide of the lubrication hours put together with the customer's operation status. - The numbers in Table 5-11 correspond to the supply positions in Fig. 5-28 (RV-4FR/7FR series) or Fig. 5-29 (RV-13FR series). - · When the specified time limit (24,000 Hr) is due, the overhaul work to replace internal grease is required.
+If the operation has been suspended, or if the designated speed is slow, the lubrication time can be lengthened in proportion. - Depending on the robot operation state, the lubrication interval will fluctuate, so determine the time according to the state so that the grease does not run out. - · The maintenance forecast function of RT ToolBox3 (option) estimates the lubrication interval depending on the operating conditions. - The numbers in Table 5-11 correspond to the supply positions in Fig. 5-28 (RV-4FR/7FR series) or Fig. 5-29 (RV-13FR series). - · When the specified time limit (24,000 Hr) is due, the overhaul work to replace internal grease is required.
 If the overhaul cannot be conducted at the specified timing, lubricate them at the lubrication interval in Table 5-11.
-For the overhaul, contact the dealer.
+For the overhaul, contact the dealer. - · When ceiling-mounted, the locations of the lubrication ports and waste oil ports on axes J1 to J3 of RV-13FR series robots are inverse.